GraspCoT: Integrating Physical Property Reasoning for 6-DoF Grasping under Flexible Language Instructions: Conclusion and Discussion

 \section{Conclusion and Discussion}

 This work presents a novel 6-DoF grasp detection framework that bridges the gap between flexible instructions and robotic grasping.
 By integrating a physical-property-oriented CoT mechanism with QA-guided hierarchical reasoning, our method aligns target parsing, physical property analysis, and grasp action selection with grasp detection.
 The proposed multimodal LLM architecture, augmented by 3D-aware visual-textual token fusion, achieves state-of-the-art performance on a newly established benchmark \datasetname for diverse verbal-command grasping.
 Real-world validations further underscore its practical applicability.
-While our method demonstrates robust performance under flexible instructions, some limitations persist.
-For instance, grasp predictions for slender objects (e.g., chopsticks) occasionally deviate from mass centers despite leveraging shape descriptors, suggesting the need to model latent physical properties beyond geometric cues.
-Additionally, future directions include extending the framework to sequential video inputs for dynamic scenes, such as grasping moving targets, which would require video-based grasping benchmarks to advance real-world adaptability.